-Principles of Evolution (EEOB 7010) will provide instruction and discussion in the fundamental concepts, current research frontiers, and unresolved controversies in modern evolutionary biology research for graduate students.
+Principles of Ecology (EEOB 7020) will provide instruction and discussion in the fundamental concepts, current research frontiers, and unresolved controversies in modern ecology research for graduate students.
 Meetings for this course will be interactive discussions and short lectures.
 Assessment will be based on leadership and participation in primary literature discussions and two non-cumulative exams.